-Racism, thus, remains unthought - always a(n) (im)possibility -, the opposite to a "thinking response to racisms (...) that un-thinks - that critically picks apart - the premises on which it is predicated" that is, the acknowledgement of its structural and institutional articulations (Goldberg 2015, 162).
-Racial anti-discrimination law seems always in the way to be implemented more effectively but within a political context that has been, for the last half century, more committed to anti-racialism -"[it] seeks to end racial reference.
-It tends to be a politics from dominance, from power seeking to hang on to its social stranding or force, to extend itself (...).
-[I]t has always entailed no more than erasing the evidence of racisms rather than addressing their structures, deeds, and effects" (Id., pp. 162-163) - than to antiracism.
-The analysis and the political struggle need to address not only the potentialities of legal provisions for a sustained anti-racist horizon but rather to think law through race.
+Racism, thus, remains unthought, always a(n) (im)possibility (Maeso and Araújo 2017a).
+Racial anti-discrimination law seems always in the way to be implemented more effectively but within a political context that has been for the last half century more committed to antiracialism - '[it] seeks to end racial reference.
+It tends to be a politics from dominance, from power seeking to hang on to its social stranding or force, to extend itself. (...) it has always entailed no more than erasing the evidence of racisms rather than addressing their structures, deeds, and effects' (Goldberg 2015, pp. 162-163) - than to anti-racism.
+The analysis and the political struggle needs to address not only the potentialities of legal provisions for a sustained anti-racist struggle but rather to think law through race.
 This move involves the problematisation of law, its liberal self-representation and thus, it politicises the debate over race beyond antiracialism.
 The emergence of notions such as coloniality and institutional racism are examples of the need of a political and analytical vocabulary that is able to displace narratives that equate the West with Democracy and committed anti-racism.
-They call for (un-)thinking racism: the undoing of the dominant Eurocentric definition of racism that denies (democratic) racist cultures, and the formation of "cultures of engaged critique of the histories of racist exclusion and humiliation" (Id., p.
+They call for (un-)thinking racism: the undoing of the dominant Eurocentric definition of racism that denies (democratic) racist cultures, and the formation of 'cultures of engaged critique of the histories of racist exclusion and humiliation' (Ibid., p.
 167).